-- On the 29 February 2020, there were 237 patients on the UK active pancreas and islet transplant list, which represents a 5% decrease in number of patients a year earlier.
-The number of patients on the active pancreas list increased by 0.5% to 209 in 2020 and the active islet transplant list decreased by 33% to 28 patients in the same time period. - There were 1922 pancreas transplants performed in the UK in the ten year period and 275 islet transplants performed in the same time period.
-The number of transplants from donations after brain death has increased by 3% in the last year to 152.
-However, the number of transplants from donations after circulatory death has decreased by 9% in the last year to 51. - The national rates of patient survival one- and five-years after first simultaneous pancreas and kidney transplant from deceased donors are 98% and 89%, respectively.
-These rates vary between centres, ranging from 95% to 100% at one-year and 86% to 98% at five-years.
-All centre rates are risk-adjusted. - The national rates of graft survival one- and five-years after first simultaneous pancreas and kidney transplant from deceased donors are 90% and 81%, respectively.
-These rates vary between centres, ranging from 86% to 97% at oneyear and 71% to 92% at five-years.
-All centre rates are risk-adjusted. - The national rates of patient survival one- and five-years after first pancreas only transplant from deceased donors are 96% and 88%, respectively.
-The national rates of graft survival one- and five-years are 82% and 54%.
-Centre specific estimates of these rates must be interpreted with caution due to the small number of transplants upon which they are based. - The national rate of ten year patient survival from listing for deceased donor simultaneous pancreas and kidney transplant is 75%.
-These rates vary between centres, ranging from 74% to 76%.
-All centre rates are risk-adjusted. - The national rates of one- and five-years graft survival for patients receiving a first routine islet transplant are 88% and 54%.
-For patients with a functioning graft at one-year post-transplant, the national rate of five year graft survival was 67% for patients receiving an additional priority islet graft and 51% for patients who did not. - Reductions in annual rate of severe hypoglycaemic events, median HbA1c and median insulin requirements have been reported at one-year post routine islet transplant.
+- On the 31 March 2021, there were 172 patients on the UK active pancreas and islet transplant list, which represents a 27% decrease in number of patients a year earlier.
+The number of patients on the active pancreas list decreased by 27% to 153 in 2021 and the active islet transplant list decreased by 32% to 19 patients in the same time period. - There were 1814 pancreas transplants performed in the UK in the ten year period and 277 islet transplants performed in the same time period.
+The number of transplants from donations after brain death has decreased by 49% in the last year to 77.
+The number of transplants from donations after circulatory death has decreased by 53% in the last year to 24. - The national rates of patient survival one- and five-years after first simultaneous pancreas and kidney transplant from deceased donors are 99% and 89%, respectively.
+These rates vary between centres, ranging from 97% to 100% at one-year and 82% to 97% at five-years.
+All centre rates are risk-adjusted. - The national rates of graft survival one- and five-years after first simultaneous pancreas and kidney transplant from deceased donors are 93% and 80%, respectively.
+These rates vary between centres, ranging from 86% to 97% at one-year and 68% to 94% at five-years.
+All centre rates are risk-adjusted. - The national rates of patient survival one- and five-years after first pancreas only transplant from deceased donors are 100% and 84%, respectively.
+The national rates of graft survival at one- and five-years are 88% and 56%.
+Centre specific estimates of these rates must be interpreted with caution due to the small number of transplants upon which they are based. - The national rate of ten year patient survival from listing for deceased donor simultaneous pancreas and kidney transplant is 77%.
+These rates vary between centres, ranging from 76% to 80%.
+All centre rates are risk-adjusted. - The national rates of one- and five-years graft survival for patients receiving a first routine islet transplant are 81% and 55%.
+For patients with a functioning graft at one-year post-transplant, the national rate of five year graft survival was 69% for patients receiving an additional priority islet graft and 48% for patients who did not. - Reductions in annual rate of severe hypoglycaemic events, median HbA1c and median insulin requirements have been reported at one-year post routine islet transplant.